timescale/docs/mst/dblink-extension.md

 ## Before you begin

-To create a `dblink` foreign data wrapper you need the following information about the PostgreSQL remote server:
+To create a `dblink` foreign data wrapper you need this information about the PostgreSQL remote server:

 *   `HOSTNAME`: The remote database hostname